Rafael Devers Player Props: Red Sox vs. Rangers

-Rafael Devers -- hitting .400 in his past 10 games -- will be in action for the Boston Red Sox against the Texas Rangers, with Dane Dunning on the hill, on July 4 at 1:35 PM ET.
+On Wednesday, Rafael Devers (.667 slugging percentage in past 10 games, including three home runs) and the Boston Red Sox face the Texas Rangers, whose starting pitcher will be Jon Gray.
+First pitch is at 7:10 PM ET.

-In his most recent appearance, he reached base in all five of his plate appearances (3-for-3 with two RBI) against the Blue Jays.
+He had a one-hit showing in his previous game (1-for-4) against the Rangers.

 Rafael Devers Game Info & Props vs. the Rangers